sarapis/orservices/readme.md

 *Apache*

+ * This step is option if code is not starting on server.

 `Pretty URLs`
 Laravel includes a public/.htaccess file that is used to provide URLs without the index.php front controller in the path.
 Before serving Laravel with Apache, be sure to enable the mod_rewrite module so the .htaccess file will be honored by the server.